CTLT

 • Materials will be available on a Canvas site.

 • Sessions will be discussions about each unit's materials, teaching strategies, and writing-as-a-process approaches.
+There will be time to try out ideas and draft course revisions.

-Please register for Writing in the Disciplines when dates become available for Summer 2024
+Register for Writing in the Disciplines

 Facilitator